 To advocate for income-based solutions at the federal level, go to https://www.odph.ca/what-can-you-do and submit the open letter prepared by the Ontario Public Health Dietitians on your behalf.
 The letter will reach the leaders of the main 4 federal political parties.

 The “No Money for Food is…Cent$less” campaign (started in May 2018) aims to increase awareness of food insecurity in Timiskaming and help advocate for income-based solutions so everyone is able to put food on the table.

 Visit the campaign website at https://www.odph.ca/centsless to learn more or check the campaign videos on YouTube.

 *Cent$less Campaign adapted with permission of Simcoe Muskoka District Health Unit.

 For more information on food insecurity visit:

-*If you are in need of a food bank or know someone who is in need, check out more information on our local and charitable food map.
+*If you are in need of a food bank or know someone who is in need, check out more information on our local food map.